Curious about Japanese woodworking but not sure where to start?

 This is a space to slow down, work with your hands, and learn at your own pace.
 Let’s get started!

-A QUIET FORM OF WORK
+A QUIETER FORM OF WORK

 This way of working requires a quiet mind, allowing your hands to do all the thinking.